TileDB-Inc/TileDB-VCF/docker/README.md

 ### Python

-You can use the `tiledbcf-py` container to execute an external script or launch an interactive Python session.
+You can use the `tiledbvcf-py` container to execute an external script or launch an interactive Python session.

 ```
 docker run -it --rm tiledb/tiledbvcf-py